 The AIP Elimination Phase

 The AIP is an elimination diet, which involves avoiding certain foods for several weeks at a time.
 The purpose is to try and identify which foods may be triggering symptoms of autoimmune disease.

-There is an initial elimination of food groups including grains, legumes, nightshades, dairy, eggs, coffee, alcohol, nuts and seeds, refined/processed sugars, oils, and food additives.
-The rationale being, to avoid foods that may trigger inflammation within the body.
+There is an initial elimination of food groups, including grains, legumes, nightshades, dairy, eggs, coffee, alcohol, nuts and seeds, refined/processed sugars, oils, and food additives.
+The rationale is to avoid foods that may trigger inflammation within the body.

-Typically it is recommended to follow the elimination phase for at least 30-90 days before introducing new foods, although some may experience improvements within 3 weeks.
-The AIP Elimination Phase will be packed with nutrition, while eliminating dietary toxins and autoimmune triggers.
-Foods that will be avoided during this phase include:
+Typically it is recommended to follow the elimination phase of the paleo AIP diet for at least 30-90 days before introducing new foods, although some may experience improvements within three weeks.
+The AIP Elimination Phase will be packed with nutrition while eliminating dietary toxins and autoimmune triggers.

 Foods to Avoid